calebong/calebong.github.io/index.md

         -0.16%
        fell 0.2%.
 For the week, the S&amp;P 500 rose 1.8% and the Nasdaq gained 2%, according to FactSet.
 Oil prices CL00,
-        -4.17%
+        -4.15%
        rebounded Friday after news reports of a missile strike on a Saudi Aramco facility, with the U.S. crude benchmark settling at $113.90 a barrel.
-Investors also continued to weigh the path higher for policy rates, with New York Federal Reserve President John Williams saying Friday he would support a half-point move if justified, but indicated it was premature to make a call on the size of a future rate increase. , "As towering skyscrapers rose in Moscow atop a pile of oil cash, Putin’s government became more backward-looking and more isolated," Lukas I. Alpert writes in a commentary piece.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            ,                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               , Joy Wiltermuth is a news editor and senior markets reporter based in San Francisco. </td>
+Investors also continued to weigh the path higher for policy rates, with New York Federal Reserve President John Williams saying Friday he would support a half-point move if justified, but indicated it was premature to make a call on the size of a future rate increase. , While we like to think we are rugged individualists who go our own way as investors, too often we reflexively look around to see what everyone else is doing.
+And then copy.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  ,                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               , Joy Wiltermuth is a news editor and senior markets reporter based in San Francisco. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/601166:ch </td>